AdamOleszko/iss-tracker/README.md

 ## ISS Tracker

-To start the project directory, you can run:
+To start the project you can run:

 ### 1. `yarn` - install dependencies
 ### 2. `yarn start` - run project on `localhost:3000/`